Lane County Programs

 - Have experienced a signifiant disruption in level of functioning compared with peers

-Children not accepted into The Child Center’s ITS Day Treatment programs include children ages thirteen and older at our main campus, children younger than 3 years of age, children whose primary condition is severe intellectual disability, moderate to severe forms of autism, and those children who, in judgment of he intake committee, would not benefit from therapy.
+Children not accepted into The Child Center’s ITS Day Treatment programs include children ages thirteen and older for our Springfield Campus, children younger than 3 years of age, children whose primary condition is severe intellectual disability, moderate to severe forms of autism, and those children who, based on an intake assessment, would not benefit from therapy.

 High School Program

-In 2018 the first ITS High School program opened at Springfield High School serving children ages 14-17.
-Although the program offers the same array of services as our main campus ITS program, it differs in offering students the ability to earn high school credits through an online academic program and through group therapy.
+The ITS High School program is on the campus of Springfield High School and serves children ages 14-17.
+Although the program offers the same array of services as our main campus ITS program, it differs in offering students the ability to earn high school credits through an online academic program in addition to accessing group therapy.

-For both the main campus and high school programs, referrals can only be made by the child’s legal guardian.
-Services are dependent on having and maintaining a medical card, although in some instances the child’s school district may fund the placement.
+For both the TCC Springfield Campus and high school programs, referrals can only be made by the child’s legal guardian.

 Call Us for Help